 The community was excited: Parents viewed the Junior College as an answer to the call for more post-high school options, and the Kansas City school board saw it as a way to put well-trained people into the local workforce.

 In 1942, the same year the college moved to the former Westport Junior High School building at 3845 McGee St., it got a longer name — but just briefly.
 The Kansas City School District merged the Junior College and its Teachers College, renaming the institution the Junior and Teachers College of Kansas City.
 It would revert to its former name in 1944.

 From 1915 to 1964, the KC school board operated the College.
 In May 1964, voters in the Kansas City district and seven suburban school districts — Belton, Center, Grandview, Hickman Mills, Lee’s Summit, North Kansas City and Raytown — approved the creation of the Junior College District of Metropolitan Kansas City.
-That same year, the public elected a Board of Trustees and began governing the new college, which was known as Metropolitan Junior College-Kansas City.
+That same year, the public elected a Board of Trustees, which began governing the college now known as Metropolitan Junior College-Kansas City.